planetdecred/dcrios/README.md

 ## Build Instructions
 [Xcode](https://developer.apple.com/xcode/) and [Dcrlibwallet](https://github.com/raedahgroup/dcrlibwallet) are required to build this project.

-Clone this repo and run `build_wallet_framework.sh` to build Dcrlibwallet and add the generated library as a framework.
+Clone this repo and run `build_wallet_framework.sh` to build Dcrlibwallet and add the generated library as a framework to the Xcode project (requires [go to be installed](http://golang.org/doc/install) with $GOPATH set and [Gomobile](https://github.com/golang/go/wiki/Mobile#tools) installed and initialized with `gomobile init`).
 Then open this project with Xcode and build.